amandagonsalves/calculator/README.md

 # javascript basic calculator

-one of my first projects created when I was learning javascript, made with vanilla and bootstrap.
+one of my first from when I was learning javascript, made with vanilla and bootstrap.

 didn't use any formatter or linter on this one, but it is functional :)